mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ## Why you should migrate

-Material UI v6 includes many bug fixes and improvements over v5.

-The biggest highlight in v6 is the opt-in support for Pigment CSS which enable styles extraction that get rid of style recalculation and reduce bundle size.

-Apart from the support for Pigment CSS, the v6 release provides a stable API for adopting CSS variables which open more customization possibilities and offers a more enjoyable developer experience.

-Additionally, the v6 release does not include major breaking changes, apart from the browser support & node.js version bump.
-Instead, they are deprecated to bring more consistent developer experience which can be migrated using our codemods.
+Material UI v6's biggest highlight is the inclusion of Pigment CSS, a next-gen zero-runtime CSS-in-JS library, as an opt-in styling engine.
+Using it will make your project compatible with React Server Components and reduce its bundle size due to the styles extraction, avoiding client-side recalculation.

+Aside from that, the CSS variables API for Material UI is now stable in v6.
+Relying on CSS variables allows for more intricate customization possibilities and better overall DX.

+A major feedback we've learned from the v5 cycle is to reduce the number of breaking changes to the smallest.
+Material UI v6 does exactly that: minimal breaking changes, including only browser support updates and a Node.js version bump.
+These updates can, for the most part, be migrated automatically via codemods.

-Last but not least, the v6 release includes new features such as container queries, theme utility for styling across color schemes, and ability to adopt Pigment CSS, a zero-runtime styling engine.
+Last but not least, Material UI v6 also includes new features, such as container queries and a theme utility for styling different color schemes.

 ## Supported browsers and Node versions